kryptco/www/static/src/docs/_posts/2017-08-20-installation.md

 order: 1
 ---

-# Install Kryptonite + kr
+# Install Krypton + kr

-## Kryptonite app
+## Krypton Core app
-Go to [https://get.krypt.co](https://get.krypt.co) on your iOS or Android device and you will be redirected to the Kryptonite app download page on the Apple App Store (iOS) or the Google Play Store (Android).
+Go to [https://get.krypt.co](https://get.krypt.co) on your iOS or Android device and you will be redirected to the Krypton app download page on the Apple App Store (iOS) or the Google Play Store (Android).

 ## Kr cli
 The easiest way to install `kr` on any supported machine is the following: